What is a varicocele?

 What are the signs and symptoms of a varicocele?

-- Veins that are enlarged, twisted, and may be seen in the scrotum.
+- Veins that are swollen and twisted

 How is a varicocele diagnosed?